christophuv/PeakBotMRM/documentation/help.md

 #### Select samples from the EIC plots

 Samples can be selected based on a rectangular selection in the EIC plots.

 Press and hold the Control key and draw a rectangular selection in the respective plot.
 All samples that have at least a part of their EIC within that area will be selected in the tree view.

-Note: This selection is not supported in the aligned EIC plot
+Note: This selection is not supported in the aligned EIC plot.
 Note: Selection is based upon scans, not interpolated EIC lines between scans.
 The latter would involve many calculations and drastically slow down the graphical user interface and the selection itself.

 #### Zoom into EICs